 |In nature, children get to use all their senses.
 They experience peace, solitude, beauty and wonder.
 They challenge themselves, they work collaboratively, they ask questions, they wonder, they think.
 We hope that the dirt they get under their nails travels to their hearts and ignites a passion that will endure as long as life lasts.
-In the words of nature education pioneer, Richard Louv, “if we are going to save environmentalism and the environment we must also save an endangered indicator species – the child in nature.”
-(Louv, 2005)

 We strive for our tamariki to be capable, competent, confident learners who are curious about the world around them, exhibit positive learning dispositions, values, and an ethos of kaitiakitanga.
 Through our learning programmes we hope to build a strong sense of place, a deep connection to Papatūānuku, and the courage to stand up for her.